-In other words, we need to divide $r_r(w)$ by w to obtain the corresponding value expressed as $r_a(z)$.
-The typical level of a farmer's wealth, w, is assumed to be NOK 1,350,000.
-Then, a value of $r_a(z)$ in the range 0 (risk-neutral) to 0.000003 (highly risk-averse) corresponds to a $r_r(w)$ in the range 0 to 4.
-This range was used as the risk aversion bounds in this analysis.
+Thus multiplying $r_a(z)$ by W for $r_r(W)$ will yield the approximately corresponding range expressed in $r_a(z)$.
+In this study, the typical level of a farmer's wealth, W, was assumed to be NOK 1 350 000.
+According to Equation (10) a value of $r_a(z)$ in the range 0 to 0.000003 corresponds to $r_r(W)$ in the range 0 to 4, which was used as the risk aversion bounds in the SERF analysis.

-3. Application
+Application

-3.1.
 Results under prevailing economic conditions

 The model was applied for a case farm that reflects the conditions for a typical organic dairy farm in the lowlands of Southern Norway.
 The farmer owned 25 ha of land, and an additional 15 ha of land could be rented.
-The annual milk quota was 100,000 litres.
+The annual milk quota was 100 000 litres.

 The main results under prevailing economic conditions are first presented.
-Table 3 summarizes the main activities in stage 1 for the model at different degrees of risk aversion.
-One important observation is that degree of risk aversion did not influence the optimal activity choice.
-The very risk-averse farmer ($r_r(w)\approx4$) (as well as less risk-averse farmers, not shown in Table 3) chose the same farm plan as a risk-neutral farmer ($r_r(w)=0$).
-Another striking aspect was the rather small fall of the CE with increasing risk aversion, which may reflect the small variability of prices and production between good and bad years.
+Table 3 summarizes the main activities in stage 1 for our model by different degree of risk aversion.
+One important observation is that degree of risk aversion did not effect on optimal activity choice.
+The very risk-averse farmer $(r_r(W) \approx 4)$ (as well as less risk-averse farmers, not shown in Table 3) chose the same farm plan as a risk-neutral farmer $(r_r(W) = 0)$.
+Another striking aspect was the insensitiveness of the certainty equivalents to the risk aversion coefficient, maybe a reflection of the small variability of prices and production between the model's good and bad years.

 Available own and rented land was fully used.
 More than 25 ha were allocated to forage crops, the rest to grain (included sward establishment under-sown in barley).
 Manure applications per hectare were highest in grain and lowest in pastures.
-The model chose to purchase 485 tonnes of conventional manure, applied in addition to manure from the owned herd.
+The model chose to purchase 485 tonne of conventional manure, applied in addition to manure from the own herd.